Which of the following best describes a characteristic shared by ... | Channels for Pearson+

 1

-Understand the question: The problem asks for a characteristic shared by all living organisms.
-This requires identifying a universal trait that applies to all forms of life, regardless of their complexity or specific adaptations.
+Step 1: Begin by understanding the question, which asks for a characteristic shared by all living organisms.
+This means we are looking for a universal trait that applies to every living organism, regardless of its complexity or type.

-Eliminate incorrect options: Analyze each choice to determine if it applies universally to all living organisms.
-For example, photosynthesis is specific to certain organisms like plants and some bacteria, not all living organisms.
-Similarly, possessing a backbone is exclusive to vertebrates, and sexual reproduction is not the sole method of reproduction for all organisms (e.g., asexual reproduction exists).
+Step 2: Evaluate each option provided in the question.
+For example, 'They possess a backbone for structural support' is incorrect because not all organisms have a backbone; only vertebrates do.

-Focus on the correct option: The statement 'They are composed of one or more cells' is universally true for all living organisms.
-Cells are the basic structural and functional units of life, and all living organisms are either unicellular (single-celled) or multicellular (composed of many cells).
+Step 3: Analyze the second option, 'They are composed of one or more cells.'
+This is a fundamental principle of biology known as the cell theory, which states that all living organisms are made up of cells.
+This is a universal characteristic shared by all life forms.

 Watch next